Tunak Tunak Tun

-"Tunak Tunak Tun" or simply "Tunak", is a Bhangra/Indi-pop song by Indian Punjabi artist Daler Mehndi, released in 1998.
+"Tunak Tunak Tun" or simply "Tunak Tunak", is a Bhangra/Indi-pop song by Indian Punjabi artist Daler Mehndi, released in 1998.
 It was the first Indian music video made using chroma key technology.

 The song and the video were a success in India, cementing Mehndi's status as India's biggest and most popular popstar at the time.
 It later gained international success and garnered a cult following, especially after it became an internet meme in the 2000s.